Rrreefs

 Convertible Note in 2015

-OralSave develops a specialized radiation delivery device designed for oral cancer patients, focusing on the protection of healthy tissue during treatment.
-By enabling non-surgical, precise radiation therapy, the device eliminates the necessity for specially trained maxillofacial prosthodontists.
-Manufactured rapidly through 3D printing, the patient-specific device aims to improve the quality of life for individuals undergoing oral cancer treatment, helping them retain essential functions such as eating, tasting, swallowing, and saliva production.
+OralSave is a company that develops a specialized radiation delivery device designed for oral cancer patients.
+This innovative device focuses on protecting healthy oral tissue during treatment, facilitating non-surgical, pinpoint radiation therapy without the requirement for a specially trained maxillofacial prosthodontist.
+By utilizing advanced 3D printing technology, OralSave creates patient-specific devices that can be manufactured quickly.
+The main objective of the company is to enhance the quality of life for oral cancer patients, enabling them to retain essential functions such as eating, tasting, swallowing, and producing saliva during and after their treatment.

 3Derm Systems